-Tourism, third pillar of the economy after the E.P.Z. manufacturing sector and Agriculture, contributes significantly to economic growth and has been a key factor in the overall development of Mauritius.
-In the past two decades tourist arrivals increased at an average annual rate of 9 % with a corresponding increase of about 21% in tourism receipts.
-In 2000, gross tourism receipts were 14.2 billion rupees (508.3 million US $) and contributed to about 11 % of our GDP.
-Tourism may be called to play an even more important role in the wake of the After-GATT Agreements.
+Tourism, fourth pillar of the economy after manufacturing, the Financial & Insurance activities and Wholesale and retail trade sector, contributes significantly to economic growth and has been a key driver in the socio-economic development of Mauritius.
+In the past two decades tourist arrivals increased at an average annual rate of 4.7% with a corresponding increase of about 9.4% in tourism earnings.
+In 2016, gross tourism earnings were 55.9 billion rupees (1,559 million US $) and the tourism sector contributed to 7.7% of overall GDP.

-Tourist arrivals have been expanding consequently, thus rising from 103,000 in 1977 to 656,450 in 2000, a more than six-fold increase.
-About 67% of the tourist arrivals are of European origin, with France supplying nearly half.
-The nearby Reunion French Territory is the most important short haul source market accounting for about 13% of total tourist arrivals.
-Asian residents provided 6% of tourist arrivals, almost half of which originated from the Indian Sub-Continent and 6% from People’s Republic of China.
+Tourist arrivals have been increasing steadily over the last two decades from 536,125 in 1997 to 1,275,227 in 2016, a more than two-fold increase.
+In 2016, about 58% of the tourist arrivals are of European origin, with France being its leading market.
+The nearby Reunion French Territory is the most important short haul source market accounting for about 11% of total tourist arrivals.
+Tourist arrival from Asia represented total visitors of which 7% originated from the Indian Sub-Continent and 6% from People’s Republic of China.

 The National Tourism Policy emphasizes low impact, high spending tourism.
-Selective, up-market, quality tourism is favoured, and although such tourism is not the only type, it constitutes the major segment of our tourists who stay in high class hotels.
+Selective, up-market and quality tourism which constitutes the major segment of our tourists, stays in high class hotels.

 The most prestigious beach side resort hotels are owned and/or operated by large groups such as Beachcomber Resorts & Hotels, Sun Resorts, Attitude Resorts, Veranda Resorts and Lux Island Resorts.
 Many of the beach resort hotels are internationally recognised for their very high quality.
-It is estimated that around 25% of visitors stay in non-hotel accommodation, such as boarding houses, self-catering bungalows and with friends and relatives.
+It is estimated that around 20% of visitors stay in non-hotel accommodation, such as guest houses, self-catering bungalows, tourist residences and with friends and relatives.